MGeo: Multi-Modal Geographic Pre-Training Method: Preliminary

 \section{Preliminary}

 We first introduce the formal description of the query-POI matching problem, as well as some important definitions related to GC.
 Table~\ref{table:notation} gives the frequently used notations.

 Let $P$ be the set of POIs $p$. $P$ can either contain dozens of candidate POIs or a large number of POIs in the massive database.
 Each POI $p$ consists of a textual description $t^p$ and its geolocation $l^p$.
 The textual description of the POI $t^p$ contains its formal address and name.
 Let $q$ denote a query made by the user.
 The textual description of the query $t^q$ belongs to three types, \textit{i.e.}, common \textit{address} description, formal \textit{street number} description, and casual \textit{colloquial} description.
 The \textit{street number} query contains standard numerical designation for a target POI, while the \textit{address} query does not.
-The \textit{colloquial} query uses spoken language and may contain colloquial noises.
+The \textit{colloquial} query uses spoken language and may contain colloquial noisy words.
 The query's geolocation $l^q$ can be the users' geolocation.
 When the user searches for another area using the map, $l^q$ is the center location displayed on screen.
 Furthermore, $l^q$ may or may not be provided.
 We denote geolocation of a POI or query as $l^{pq}$.

 \begin{problem} \textbf{Query-POI matching problem}.
 Given the POI set $P$ and a user's query $q$ in LBS, we aim to estimate the POI $p \in P$ that best matches the user's intent. \end{problem}